mcneel/rhino.inside-revit/CONVENTIONS.md

 - Use `{Type Name} {Property Name}` when the component partially deconstruct an object like a property accessor.
 For example 'Curve Domain' or 'Element Geometry'.
 - Use `Add {Type Name}` for components that add a new Element to a Revit model.
 For example 'Add Level'.
 - Component Parameters
+  - Use only alphanumeric characters and avoid characters like question or exclamation marks.
   - Use singular when the parameter access is `item`, plural when is `list` or `tree`.
   - Use the type name as the first choice, For example 'Color' in 'Add Material'.
   - **If it is reflecting a Revit element parameter use the exact same name Revit uses in English.**